elk-audio/elk-docs/docs/html/_sources/documents/sushi_control_grpc.rst.txt

 But if you are programming a controller using a different language than Python, referring to the above .proto file will be needed.
-Even in that case, it will be very useful for you to read the comments for the elkpy methods, and how how the elkpy library invokes the Sushi gRPC API.
+Even in that case, it will be very useful for you to read the comments for the elkpy methods, and how the elkpy library invokes the Sushi gRPC API.

 High-level Overview of Sushi's gRPC API
 ---------------------------------------